huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 * `name` - (Required, String, ForceNew) Cluster name, which must be unique and contains 4 to 64 characters, which consist of letters, digits, hyphens(-), or underscores(_) only and must start with a letter.
+  Changing this creates a new cluster resource.

 * `network_id` - (Required, String, ForceNew) Network ID, which is used for configuring cluster network.
+  Changing this creates a new cluster resource.

 * `node_type` - (Required, String, ForceNew) Node type.
+  Changing this creates a new cluster resource.

 * `number_of_node` - (Required, Int) Number of nodes in a cluster.
 The value ranges from 3 to 32.
 When expanding, add at least 3 nodes.

 * `security_group_id` - (Required, String, ForceNew) ID of a security group.
 The ID is used for configuring cluster network.
+  Changing this creates a new cluster resource.

 * `user_name` - (Required, String, ForceNew) Administrator username for logging in to a data warehouse cluster The administrator username must:  Consist of lowercase letters, digits, or underscores.
 Start with a lowercase letter or an underscore.
 Contain 1 to 63 characters.
 Cannot be a keyword of the DWS database.
+  Changing this creates a new cluster resource.

 * `vpc_id` - (Required, String, ForceNew) VPC ID, which is used for configuring cluster network.
+  Changing this creates a new cluster resource.

 * `user_pwd` - (Required, String) Administrator password for logging in to a data warehouse cluster A password must conform to the following rules:  Contains 8 to 32 characters.
 Cannot be the same as the username or the username